HypothesisWorks/hypothesis/docs/design.md

 * In Python we do a whole giant song and dance about exposing functions for the test runner to call, while in Ruby we just have a function which repeatedly calls a block and then fails.
-* in Python you specify a bunch of given parameters up front, and then if you want values inline in the test you [explicitly opt in to it](https://hypothesis.readthedocs.io/en/latest/data.html#drawing-interactively-in-tests), while in Ruby this is not only the default but the only way to
+* In Python you specify a bunch of given parameters up front, and then if you want values inline in the test you [explicitly opt in to it](https://hypothesis.readthedocs.io/en/latest/data.html#drawing-interactively-in-tests), while in Ruby this is not only the default but the only way to